nopnop2002/esp-idf-mpu6050-dmp/README.md

 - using fa18 mode
 	![Image](https://github.com/user-attachments/assets/0ed14905-319f-423c-9d79-d5ca66b34f54)

-- Use your favorite model
+- Using your favorite model
 	You can download your favorite model [here](https://www.alice.org/pandagallery/).
 	Download the panda version and unzip the downloaded zip file.
 	Unzipping the zip file will create an egg file.